Tuffak® GP, Makrolon® And Lexan® Polycarbonate Sheet or RodsPlastic Man2021-03-05T15:29:15-07:00

-Industrial Plastic Supply, Inc.your best resource for plastic materialsquality without compromisethe website that if often immitated, but never duplicated!the Polycarbonate Sheet and Rod Page
+Industrial Plastic Supply, Inc.your best resource for plastic materialquality without compromisethe Polycarbonate Sheet & Rod Page

-This material is used frequently for shields, guards, and containment barriers.
-Can be cold or heat bent to most configurations.
-A popular material manufacturer by several companies: Lexan ® by SABIC, Tuffak® by Plaskolite (formerly Makrolon® by Covestro), Zelux® by Westlake, Unicar® by Nytef Div of Polymer, Ensicar ® by Ensinger, Cyrolon®, Polygal®, Plazit®, Tuffak®, Paltuf®, Texin®.
+It can be cold or heat bent to most configurations.
+A popular material manufactured by several companies: Lexan® by SABIC, Tuffak® by Plaskolite (formerly Makrolon® by Covestro), Zelux® by Westlake, Unicar® by Nytef Div of Polymer, Ensicar® by Ensinger, Cyrolon®, Polygal®, Plazit®, Tuffak® GP, Paltuf®, Texin®.

 Today, there are numerous versions of these Polycarbonate resins, produced by a dozen different resin manufacturers; however Lexan® and Makrolon® still lead the field.

 In addition to the large number of resin manufacturers, there are also dozens of extruders that can produce the Polycarbonate in Sheet or rod.